Thomas-Duggan/CCTurtleKit/README.md

 NOTE FOR startup.lua:

 This file is NOT neccessary for proper usage of CCTurtleKit.lua.

-It is exclusively for ease of setup and ease of use.

-**IF YOU HAVE AN EXISTING startup.lua DO NOT IMPORT MINE.**
+It is exclusively for ease of setup and ease of use. **IF YOU HAVE AN EXISTING startup.lua DO NOT IMPORT MINE AS IT WILL OVERWRITE YOURS.**

 ## Issues